aspose-tex/Aspose.TeX-Documentation/net/developer-guide/creating-custom-tex-format/_index.md

 On the first line we again create [TeXOptions](https://apireference.aspose.com/tex/net/aspose.tex/texoptions) class instance.
 This time we pass *TeXConfig.ObjectIniTeX* property value.
 This is the same is *TeXConfig.ObjectTeX()* except that **plain TeX** format is not loaded and **Object TeX**'s page metrics are not initialized, which lets you create your format from scratch.

-Input and output are specified to be taken/retrieved from/to disc.
+Input and output are specified to be read/written from/to disk.

 All the rest is done by the fourth line which runs format creation.
 The binary TeX format file will be written accordingly to you output working directory specification.